 MEMSI – MIT Entrepreneurship and Maker Skills Integrator

-MEMSI is a two-week long, fully immersive mini-accelerator for aspiring hardware system innovators from universities in Hong Kong and MIT taking place from January 7 – 22, 2017.
+MEMSI is a two-week long, fully immersive mini-accelerator for aspiring hardware system innovators from universities in Hong Kong and MIT taking place twice annually in January and June.

 This program is designed for students in their third year of undergraduate study and above who want to build up their skills in entrepreneurship, hardware making, and product development for connected devices with an Internet of Things (IoT) flavor.
 In two action-packed weeks, student teams will: